-Any grievance shall be personally presented, either in writing or orally, to the Housing Authority's Central Office at 35 West Baltimore Street, Hagerstown, Maryland, so that an informal conference can be scheduled.
+Any grievance shall be personally presented, either in writing or orally, to the Gateway Crossing Management at 40 Elgin Boulevard, Hagerstown, Maryland, so that an informal conference can be scheduled.
 The goal of the informal conference is to attempt to resolve the grievance without a formal grievance hearing.
 The procedures governing the Grievance Hearings (Paragraph VI) do not apply to the informal conferences.

-- A. Administrative Grievances are all grievances that relate to non-Maintenance Department issues. - 1.
-Requests for an informal conference to resolve an Administrative Grievances must be requested, either orally or in writing within ten (10) days after the date of occurrence giving rise to the grievance.
-These requests must be made to the Central Office. - 2.
-The last date to request an informal conference will be stated on the Notice of Lease Termination or other Authority notice sent to the Tenant. - 3.
-The Deputy Director or the Deputy Director's designee will conduct informal conferences. - B. Maintenance Grievances are those grievances that arise out of actions or charges from the maintenance operations of the Housing Authority. - 1.
-Requests for an informal conference to resolve a Maintenance Grievance must be requested, either orally or in writing within ten (10) days after the date of occurrence giving rise to the grievance.
-These requests must be made to the Maintenance Department. - 2.
-The last date to request an informal conference will be ten (10) days from the date noted in the lower right hand corner of the work order. - a) Within seven (7) days of receipt of the request being forwarded to the Maintenance Department, the Maintenance Department will mail to the Tenant a "Request for Informal Conference Form."
-This form will note the date that the form was mailed.
+- A. Administrative Grievances are all grievances that relate to non-Maintenance Department issues. - Requests for an informal conference to resolve an Administrative Grievances must be requested, either orally or in writing within ten (10) days after the date of occurrence giving rise to the grievance.
+These requests must be made to the Gateway Crossing Management Office. - The last date to request an informal conference will be stated on the Notice of Lease Termination or other Housing Authority notice sent to the Tenant. - The Housing Operations Director or Director's designee will conduct informal conferences. - B. Maintenance Grievances are those grievances that arise out of actions or charges from the maintenance operations of Gateway Crossing. - Requests for an informal conference to resolve a Maintenance Grievance must be requested, either orally or in writing within ten (10) days after the date of occurrence giving rise to the grievance.
+These requests must be made to the Management Office. - 2.
+The last date to request an informal conference will be ten (10) days from the date noted in the lower right hand corner of the work order. - a) Within seven (7) days of receipt of the request being forwarded to the Management Office, the Management Office will mail to the Tenant a "Request for Informal Conference Form."
+This form will note the date that the form was mailed - b) The Tenant must complete the appropriate sections of the form and return the form to the Maintenance Department within ten (10) days of the date noted on the form.

-- b) The Tenant must complete the appropriate sections of the form and return the form to the Maintenance Department within ten (10) days of the date noted on the form. - 3.
-The Deputy Director or the Deputy Director's designee will conduct informal conferences. - C. The Informal Conference the complainant will present the grievance.
-The complainant and the Deputy Director (or Designee conducting the conference) will discuss the matter and attempt to resolve the grievance to the satisfaction of both parties. - D. Summary of Informal Conference The Housing Authority will prepare a summary of the discussions held in the informal conference.
+- 3. The Housing Operations Director or designee will conduct informal conferences. - C. The Informal Conference the complainant will present the grievance.
+The complainant and the Housing Operations Director (or Designee conducting the conference) will discuss the matter and attempt to resolve the grievance to the satisfaction of both parties. - D. Summary of Informal Conference Gateway Crossing will prepare a summary of the discussions held in the informal conference.
 The summary will state the names of the participants, the dates of the informal conference, the nature of the proposed disposition or resolution of the complaint and the specific reasons for the decision, and shall specify the procedures for the complainant to obtain a Grievance Hearing if the complainant is not satisfied by the proposed disposition or resolution of the grievance.
-One (1) copy of the summary shall be given to the complainant/Tenant and one (1) copy retained in the Housing Authority's Tenant file.
+One (1) copy of the summary shall be given to the complainant/Tenant and one (1) copy retained in the Gateway Crossing's Tenant file.